Here are the best movies about China, in my humble opinion.

 Even if you’re not going to China, a VPN allows you to watch movies on platforms like Netflix that may be blocked in your region.

 There are so many great movies about China

 There are plenty of great movies about China, many of which I haven’t seen.

 If I happen to catch another memorable one, or you recommend one that I end up watching and loving, I’ll add it to the list.

 But for now, these are the ones that I think are the best movies about China.

 Enjoy watching some, or all of them!

-I hope you liked my blog.
-I’ve also written one about the best places to visit in China.
+I’ve also written about the best places to visit in China.
 It might just whet your appetite enough to go and visit the country!